moonshine/spree-up-cross-sell/README.markdown

 a customer adds a swimsuit to the cart they are presented with suggestions for beach towels, sunglasses and sunscreen.

+Note: Some concepts and code used from spree-accessories, see http://github.com/BDQ/spree-accessories

 ## Usage

 ### Run migration